shirou/mqttcli/README.rst

 https://drone.io/github.com/shirou/mqttcli/files

-Or if you have golang environment.
+Or if you have golang environment, type this to build on your host.

 ::